 Pineda and his colleagues visited communities facing similar struggles against mining operations in Honduras, where they saw the effects of chemical poisoning on the people and became aware of the potential violence they would face in their fight against Pacific Rim.
 Pineda and his colleagues returned to El Salvador and immediately began educating the people of Cabañas by going door-to-door and organizing community meetings.
-Since 2004, the movement has grown to include 26 communities and more than 450 members.
+By 2011, the movement grew to include 26 communities and more than 450 members.
 Pineda helped establish the National Anti-Mining Board and with his coalition organized a series of local and national demonstrations to bring more attention to the issue.

 As the movement gained momentum, supporters of the Cabañas mine suspected to have ties to Pacific Rim retaliated with threats and deadly attacks.
 In 2009, three of Pineda’s colleagues were assassinated.
 One close colleague was killed while under police protection.
 A month later, a group of assassins set out to kill another member of the environmental committee, but when they did not find him in his house they murdered his pregnant wife instead.
 Another anti-mining activist was kidnapped and his tortured body was found in a well.

-Today, Pineda lives with 24-hour police protection.
-He has vowed to continue his struggle no matter the consequences.
+Pineda has had to live with 24-hour police protection and he has vowed to continue his struggle no matter the consequences.